wp-plugins/name-directory/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed bug that prevent saving searchform preference in admin

 = 1.5 =
 * Added search box on front-end (You can enable this in the name-directory settings)
 * Added support for four-column layout